YazdanZ/ChessUMLDiagram/README.md

 # ChessUMLDiagram
 UML diagram for a chess game written in Java.<br/>
 Want to start coding a chess game but don't know where to start from?
-This class diagram might help you started to write a chess game following OOP concepts.
+This class diagram will help you get started in writing a chess game following OOP concepts.

 ## Preview
 <p align="center">